jleighton/weblog.lol/weblog/Posts/2024-05-toggl-playnite.md

 og_image: images/2024/toggl-1.png
 og_summary: How to using Playnite's scripting option to automate Toggl time tracking
 summary: I've been using Toggl to track my time for the last few months, and have tried to automate it as much as I can.
 I feed this time tracking into Exist.io which produces insights and correlations for me.
+---

+# Gaming Time Tracking with Toggl and Playnite

 I've been using Toggl to track my time for the last few months, and have tried to automate it as much as I can.
 I feed this time tracking into Exist.io which produces insights and correlations for me.